GAMIFICATION AGAINST CRIMINALITY

 Events

 Something that we have learned from our events is that youths can use them as a cover to avoid pressure from their peers.
 Participants who, for example, want to succeed with their education will say that they are only participating in the homework sessions in order to earn points for exciting activities.
-In this way, they avoid ridicule or bullying for what they are really doing: choosing to stay out of the streets.
+This way they avoid ridicule or bullying for what they are really doing: choosing to stay out of the streets.

 Merits